Ultimo-Software-Solutions/DevelopmentBlog/Blogs/Bicep/Bicep.md

 # GitOps - Infrastructure as Code using Bicep

-The infrastructure required to run Ultimo on Azure is created with powershell.
+The infrastructure required to run Ultimo on Azure was created with powershell.
 This worked very well for the initial setup, but changes to the platform are often done manually.
 Because of this, it is harder to have a proper process that allows reviewing and gatekeeping any changes to the platform.
 The GitOps principle is that the entire system is described declaratively, just like other source code.
 To improve on this, we wanted a definition that describes the infrastructure and an automated process to apply the changes.
-We looked into various techniques like 'Pulumi', 'Terraform', 'ARM' and 'Bicep'.
+We looked into various technologies like 'Pulumi', 'Terraform', 'ARM' and 'Bicep'.
 In this exercise we will be using Bicep to define the infrastructure.

 # Setup Bicep development environment